 2. it works for most, but not for plenty of other options. the following all seem like bad sentences to me, yet all of them could in principle be reanalyzed as universals just like the sentence with most.

-three quarters of the boys helped out with the chores, except the pre-schoolers
+three quarters of the boys helped out with the chores, except the pre-schoolersthese ought to be good sentences, and paraphrasable as follows:

 some of the boys helped out with the chores, except the pre-schoolers